-In connection with the repurchase of outstanding Notes, the Company also solicited consents to amend certain provisions of the Indenture.
-The Company received the requisite consents and paid to each holder of Notes who so validly consented a fee of \$3.00 per \$1,000 principal amount of outstanding Notes.
+On May 17, 2006, the Company purchased and cancelled a portion of its outstanding Notes.
+In connection with this repurchase, the Company also solicited consents to amend certain provisions of the Indenture.
 As a result, the Stapled Units were separated into Notes and Common Shares, and the Notes and the Common Shares began trading separately on the Toronto Stock Exchange (the "TSX") on May 4, 2006, under the symbols "TBL.NT" and "TBL", respectively.

 On November 17, 2017, the Company completed an exchange offer (the "Exchange Offer"), pursuant to the terms and conditions set forth in the Company's Exchange Offer and Consent Solicitation Statement dated September 29, 2017 (the "Exchange Offer Circular"), to purchase any and all of its outstanding Notes in exchange for new 7% senior notes of Taiga (the "New Notes") due five years from the date of issuance, Common Shares at a rate of 833.33 Common Shares for each \$1,000 principal amount of Notes, or any combination of the foregoing at the option of the holder.
 As a result of the Exchange Offer, the Company exchanged an aggregate of \$113,791,000 principal amount of Existing Notes, representing approximately 88.4% of the Existing Notes outstanding.
-Holders of Existing Notes who participated in the Exchange Offer elected to exchange their Existing Notes for an aggregate of \$12,500,000 principal amount of Notes Notes and 84,408,831 Common Shares.
+Holders of Existing Notes who participated in the Exchange Offer elected to exchange their Existing Notes for an aggregate of \$12,500,000 principal amount of New Notes and 84,408,831 Common Shares.